8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 Home Canning Principles

 Understanding how to prevent food spoilage and deterioration is the key to canning safety.
-Microorganisms, like molds, yeasts, and bacteria, while some beneficial and harmless, can develop on the surface of foods and vegetables.
+Microorganisms, like molds, yeasts, and bacteria, can develop on the surface of foods and vegetables, and some are beneficial and harmless.

 Food affected by bruising, insect damage, and disease is more likely to have greater levels of microorganisms associated with spoilage.